Casas Grandes Municipality

 Casas Grandes Municipality is located in the northern Mexican state of Chihuahua.
 The municipal seat is the town of Casas Grandes, Chihuahua.

 The pre-Columbian archaeological zone Casas Grandes and its central site, after which the municipality is named, is located within the municipality's territory.
 The site of Casas Grandes, alternatively known as Paquimé, is one of the most significant pre-Columbian cultural and archaeological sites in the region of northwestern Mexico and the southwestern United States known in some archaeological contexts as the Oasisamerica culture area.

 Geography

 The municipality of Casas Grandes is situated in the northwestern sector of Chihuahua state, the largest state of Mexico by area.
 (Pueblo de) Casas Grandes, the municipal capital and its most populous localidad (locality or settlement), is approximately 359 km to the northwest of the state's capital, the city of Chihuahua.
-Casas Grandes is bounded by the municipalities of Janos to the north, Galeana, Nuevo Casas Grandes and Madera, Chihuahua to the east, and Ignacio Zaragoza to the south.
-On its western flank Casas Grandes adjoins municipalities within the state of Sonora.
+Casas Grandes is bounded by the Chihuahuan municipalities of Janos to the north, Galeana, Nuevo Casas Grandes and Madera to the east, and Ignacio Zaragoza to the south.
+On its western flank, Casas Grandes adjoins municipalities within the state of Sonora.